 Among government officials who attended was the cabinet secretary of the Ministry of Education in Kenya, George Magoha.
-The cabinet secretary read a speech on behalf of the president of the republic of Kenya, Uhuru Kenyatta, in which he commended the Seventh-day Adventist Church for being strong on education and health.
-AUA trains students from across the entire African continent, with current student representation from 30 out of the 54 African countries.
+The cabinet secretary read a speech on behalf of the president of the Republic of Kenya, Uhuru Kenyatta.
+Magoha commended the Seventh-day Adventist Church for being strong on education and health.
+A fact of note is that AUA trains students from across the entire African continent, with current student representation from 30 out of the 54 African countries.

-Among the donors to the complex was Evelyan Thomas, widow of Lindsay Thomas, Jr., for whom the new complex is named.
+Among the donors to the complex was Evelyan Thomas, widow of Lindsay Thomas Jr., for whom the new complex is named.
 She was represented at the event by Earl Adouis and Giles McGill.
-Other donors mentioned were Simeon Nyachae from Kenya, Adedeji Adeleke of Nigeria, the General Conference of Seventh-day Adventists, the East-Central Africa Division, Southern Africa-Indian Ocean Division, West-Central Africa Division, and AUA Strategic Devel- opment Partners, among others.
+Other donors mentioned were Simeon Nyachae from Kenya, Adedeji Adeleke of Nigeria, the General Conference of Seventh-day Adventists, the East-Central Africa Division, Southern Africa-Indian Ocean Division, West-Central Africa Division, and AUA Strategic Development Partners (SDP), among others.

-Other dignitaries present for the event were Guillermo Biaggi, a general vice president of the General Conference; Ray Wahlen, undertreasurer of the General Conference; Kajiado County governor Joseph Ole Lenku; and leaders from across the East-Central Africa Division.
+Other dignitaries present during the event were Guillermo Biaggi, general vice president of the General Conference, Ray Wahlen, undertreasurer of the General Conference, Kajiado County governor Joseph Ole Lenku, and leaders from across the East-Central Africa Division.

-Besides the 1,200-seat auditorium, the new complex contains eight technologically up-to-date classrooms with breakout capacity for groups; an indoor and outdoor amphitheater; social veranda terraces with views of the surrounding hills and environs; administrative offices; a spacious cafeteria, and more.
+Besides the 1,200-seat auditorium, the new complex contains eight technologically up-to-date classrooms with break-out capacity for groups; an indoor and outdoor amphitheatre; social veranda terraces with views of the surrounding hills and environs; administrative offices; a spacious cafeteria, and more.

 The multipurpose building is also intended to enhance the academic scholarship and research of both faculty and students, leaders say.
-Undergirding the external construction is a comprehensive information and communication technology fiber-optic system that supports learning through online education, video conferencing, and web-based education on campus and at partner institutions.
+Undergirding the external construction is a comprehensive Information and Communication Technology (ICT) fiber-optic system that supports learning through online education, video conferencing, and web-based education on campus and at partner institutions.